Fill in this quick form to receive your FREE personal holiday quote from us...

 Christchurch is a vibrant, energetic city where urban regeneration, creativity, and innovation thrive.
 Picture amazing street art, innovative projects, a booming hospitality scene and state-of-the-art architecture that is changing the way the city looks, feels and functions – all the while staying true to its heritage and traditional English feel.

-In the late afternoon, relax as you enjoy a private punt ride down the Avon River.
+In the late afternoon, relax as you enjoy a punt ride down the Avon River.
 Glide past trailing willows, woodlands, the leafy banks of the Botanic Gardens and historic buildings along the river.

 Stay 1 night in Christchurch.

 Driving time Christchurch to Mount Cook Village 332 km / 206 miles, 4.5 hours

 Travel south across the Canterbury Plains and inland towards the majestic Southern Alps.
 Cross the barren Mackenzie Country to reach the glacial lakes as you journey towards Mount Cook.

 Mount Cook Village is nestled at the base of the Southern Alps, with stunning views of Mount Cook and the surrounding mountains.
 At 3,724 metres, New Zealand’s highest mountain (Aoraki / Mount Cook) is dazzling, yet there are 27 other mountains in this alpine backbone which peak at over 3,050 metres, and hundreds of others not far short of that, all making up the famous Southern Alps.

 Enjoy a magnificent Tasman Glacier Scenic Helicopter Flight with a snow landing on the Tasman Glacier and views Mount Cook.